“I’ve found that small wins, small projects, small differences often make huge differences.” – Rosabeth Moss Kanter

 As far as a few things I’ll change next week, I’ll be asking a lot more pointed questions next week regarding people’s their model and their map.

-I’ll also be studying up against on effective argumentation as well as rhetoric (the art of arguing without anger.)
+I’ll also be studying up again on effective argumentation as well as rhetoric (the art of arguing without anger.)

 Why Friday Reflection